aignacio/ravenoc/README.md

     - Maximum size of packets

 ## <a name="usg"></a> Integration
-The RTL top [file](src/ravenoc.sv) exports arrays of inputs/outputs of an AXI4 slave interface that has length equals to the number of routers in the NoC i.e Rows X Cols.
+The RTL top [file](src/ravenoc.sv) exports arrays of inputs/outputs of an AXI4 slave interface that has length equal to the number of routers in the NoC i.e Rows X Cols.
 Also as an input parameter of **ravenoc** module, there is `AXI_CDC_REQ` array which is used to specify if each router need or not the CDC [async gp fifo](https://zipcpu.com/blog/2018/07/06/afifo.html) due to cross clock domain aspect.

 There is a single clock/async. reset for the NoC and an array of clocks/async. resets for the AXIs due to the fact that every router can have a different clock domain.
 An additional input called `bypass_cdc` is used in the [testbench](tb/README.md) but it is not recommended to be used during integration once if CDC is not required, the user should change the `AXI_CDC_REQ` parameter as mentioned in the specific array index.